qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 Botanists have provided you with the following preferences exhibited by the species in question:

-* It grows on east facing slopes.
+* It grows on east-facing slopes.
 * It grows on slopes with a gradient between 15% and 60%.
 * It grows in areas that have a total annual rainfall of > 1000 mm.
 * It will only be found at least 250 m away from any human settlement.
-* The area of vegetation in which it occurs should be at least 6000m^2 in area.
+* The area of vegetation in which it occurs should be at least 6000 m^2 in area.

 As a student at the University, you have agreed to search for the plant in four different suitable areas of land.
-You want those four areas to be the ones that are to the University of Cape Town where you live.
+You want those four suitable areas to be the ones that are closest to the University of Cape Town where you live.
 Use your GIS skills to determine where you should look.

 Solution Outline
 -------------------------------------------------------------------------------

 The data for this exercise can be found in the :file:`exercise_data/more_analysis` folder.
-You are going to find the candidate area that is closest to a house of your choice.
+You are going to find the four suitable areas that are closest to the University of Cape Town.
 The solution will involve:

 #. analysing the DEM to find the east facing slopes and the slopes with the